nodejs/wiki-archive/Installation.md

 ## Building on Windows

-*vcbuild.bat nosign release x64* : Build in release mode in 64-bits
+`vcbuild.bat nosign release x64` : Build in release mode in 64-bit computers

-*vcbuild.bat nosign debug x64*   : Build in debug mode for 64-bits
+`vcbuild.bat nosign debug x64`   : Build in debug mode for 64-bit computers

-*vcbuild.bat nosign release*     : Build in release mode in 32-bits
+`vcbuild.bat nosign release`     : Build in release mode in 32-bit computers

-*vcbuild.bat clean*     : Clean Project
+`vcbuild.bat clean`     : Clean Project

-You need to have Microsoft Visual Studio 2012 or 2010 (Express edition is fine) as well as Python 2.6 or 2.7.
+You need to have Microsoft Visual Studio 2012/2010 (Express edition is fine) as well as Python 2.6/2.7.
 Openssl is not required.
 Make sure that python is in your PATH.

-The underneath is a example of building node in 64-bits debug mode.
+Below is a example of what building node.js will be like in 64-bit debug mode.
 ```
 c:\_GIT\node>.\vcbuild.bat debug x64
 ctrpp not found in WinSDK path--using pre-gen files from tools/msvs/genfiles.